southampton/linuxdesktopdocs/docs/software.rst

 GNOME Software
 --------------

-You can use the GNOME Software tool to install software.
-This too only contains a subset of all software available, specifically it does not include specialist software or packages created by iSolutions.
-It only includes graphical applications, no terminal applications or specialist tools are included.
+You can also use the GNOME Software tool to install software.
+It only includes graphical applications (GUI apps) and  does not include specialist software or packages created by iSolutions.

-It does however include most of the default software in Red Hat Enterprise Linux so if you're looking for a standard GUI application then GNOME Software will probably let you install it.
+It does however include most of the default GUI software in Red Hat Enterprise Linux so if you're looking for a standard GUI application then GNOME Software will probably let you install it.

 To start GNOME Software press the Start button and search for "Application Installer".

-The terminal
+yum
 ------------

 If you're not afraid of the command line then the easiest and fastest way to